nnja/practical_python/website/content/02_data_types/30_lists.md

 ```

 {{% notice info %}}
-You'll see a `IndexError: list assignment index out of range` if you try to update an item in a position that doesn't exist, that is *if the position is greater than or equal to `>=` the length of the list*.
+You'll see an `IndexError: list assignment index out of range` if you try to update an item in a position that doesn't exist, that is *if the position is greater than or equal to `>=` the length of the list*.
 {{% /notice %}}

 ```python